cea-hpc/modules/doc/source/module.rst

   sub-command.

   Default value is ``nagelfar.tcl``.
-It can be changed at installation time with :instopt:`--with-tcl-linter` option.
+It can be changed at installation time with :instopt:`--with-tcl-linter` and :instopt:`--with-tcl-linter-opts` options.
 The :envvar:`MODULES_TCL_LINTER` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
 See :envvar:`MODULES_TCL_LINTER` description for details.

   .. only:: html